 About

-With nearly 30 years in the jewelry industry, I have had the good fortune to learn quite a bit about jewelry, jewelry-making, and stones.
-I have also had the good fortune to share that knowledge with many wonderful people.
+With over 30 years in the jewelry industry, I’ve been fortunate to learn a great deal about jewelry-making, materials, and design.
+Just as importantly, I’ve had the joy of sharing that knowledge with others.
 I love the classroom atmosphere – where people have come together to create something that didn’t exist before, to open their minds to new information, and most importantly, to support one another in a new experience.
-I currently teach classes in metalwork and beadwork regionally which keeps me learning new things every day.
+I currently teach metalwork and beadwork classes regionally, which keeps me inspired and continually learning myself.

 -Pamela Klein